Pushpenderrathore/OSINT/README.md

 ## License

-No license has yet been provided.
-Please contact the repository owner for usage and redistribution terms.
+MIT license has provided.
+Please Use with Ethics & Local Laws (Permissions) with redistribution terms.

 ## Author